dnigh/ScoobyRom/ScoobyRom/README.md

 	Column *Record*: you need to type in complete address in hex, i.e. "`8ddc4`" or "`0x8ddc4`".
 Supported hexadecimal prefixes are "`0x`" and "`$`".

-*	Visualization (`Ctrl+Space`): Either displays coloured table values (3D) or 2D values + line graph in bottom tab pane.
+*	Visualisation (`Ctrl+Space`): Either displays coloured table values (3D) or 2D values + line graph in bottom tab pane.
-Any visualization (except icons) does not update on changed metadata (text, data type), you'll have to trigger updates manually (`Ctrl+Space`) and/or (`Ctrl+P`) for gnuplot window.
+Any visualisation (except icons) does not update on changed metadata (text, data type), you'll have to trigger updates manually (`Ctrl+Space`) and/or (`Ctrl+P`) for gnuplot window.
-Double-clicking or (`Enter`) key on a focused read-only row column (icon, numbers) also triggers internal visualization.
+Double-clicking or (`Enter`) key on a focused read-only row column (icon, numbers) also triggers internal visualisation.

 *	Icons update immediately on table type change as this is a fast operation.
 By looking a the icon you can often tell already whether current data type is correct or not ("stripe patterns", bad values).